 ** LEGAL UPDATE **

-The U.S. government recently published its 2018 Poverty Guidelines.
-These figures, which are updated annually, are critically important to the U.S. citizen or lawful permanent resident who is sponsoring a family member (perhaps a spouse, parent, child, or sibling) for U.S. lawful permanent residence (a U.S. green card).
+The U.S. government recently published its 2019 Poverty Guidelines.
+These figures, which are updated annually, are critically important to any U.S. citizen or lawful permanent resident who is sponsoring a family member (perhaps a spouse, parent, child, brother, or sister) for U.S. lawful permanent residence (a U.S. green card).